celo-org/docs/blog/20-04-23-building-a-vending-machine-on-celo-blockchain/building-a-vending-machine-on-celo-blockchain.md

 This code defines an asynchronous function `purchase` that takes an argument `amount` representing the number of coffees to be purchased.

-The function then logs "Preparing your coffee..." to the console and proceeds to retrieve the current gas price from the Celo blockchain network using the `kit.web3.eth.getGasPrice()` method.
+Firstly, our function retrieves the current gas price from the Celo blockchain network using the `kit.web3.eth.getGasPrice()` method.

-The function then converts the amount value to Celo-wei units by calling `kit.web3.utils.toWei(amount.toString(), "ether")` and assigns the resulting value to the variable `celoInWei`.
+We then convert the amount value to Celo-wei units by calling `kit.web3.utils.toWei(amount.toString(), "ether")` and assigns the resulting value to the variable `celoInWei`.
 This conversion is necessary because Celo, like many other blockchain networks, stores values in the smallest unit of the currency, which is wei for Ethereum and Celo-wei for Celo.

 The function checks if both the `amount` and `celoInWei` variables are truthy.
 If either of them is falsy, the function logs an error message to the console and returns early.